tytydraco/yessleep/out/Equinox.md

 He said as much, "You're okay."

 I remember the look on his face, a moment of calm and respite, looking at me.
 He had the look he always got before he was about to smile.
-I remember that... and I remember a long, curved glint of light that shimmered over his head for less than a second, for the rusty blade of a sickle erupted from his chest.
+I remember that... and I remember a long, curved glint of light that shimmered over his head for less than a second, before the rusty blade of a sickle erupted from his chest.
 I'll never forget his screams of pain, as he leaned forward over the seat, his blood pouring down and off the tip of red-stained blade.

 And I could see it behind him.
 Its rotting face.
 The straw falling from its long arms.
 It looked at me with its hollow eyes, and as my Dad struggled to hold himself upright, it turned and pulled, pulling him with it.
 Its movements stiff and awkward like a puppet on strings, the thing walked back toward the house, dragging my Dad on the gravel behind it.
 I couldn't move from where I was no matter how much I wanted to, to do something, to do anything.
 I heard him groan as the sickle at the end of a long stick arm dragged him back.
 With one leg, it cleared the porch steps, but my Dad used one hand to grab onto the railing.
 All of his last strength.